 While organ transplantation has been the standard method of replacing a damaged organ, tissue engineering can create functional tissues, which can be used to restore, maintain or improve damaged tissues or complete organs inside the human body.
 Having said that regenerative grafts created using tissue engineering have numerous applications.
 They can be used to speed up the healing of chronic wounds, fill or heal damaged bones, heal burns, help the body recover after surgery, and regenerate soft tissues.
 For example, regenerative grafts can protect and add various natural growth factors to wounds, enabling a faster healing process.
 They can also play an important role in healing 1st and 2nd degree burns, resulting in the reduction of scars and faster healing of the affected area.

-A Look at The Current Landscape
+Tissue Engineering: The Current Landscape

 Regenerative medicine is a rapidly evolving field that holds the potential to transform the way we approach tissue repair and healing.
 With over 115 products based on skin regeneration and 40 based on bone regeneration available in the market, it is clear that there is a growing demand for regenerative therapies.
 The majority of tissue engineering-based skin regeneration products available are allografts, with xenografts being the second most common type.
 When it comes to the intended use of tissue engineering-based regeneration products, wound healing accounts for the majority, followed by surgical healing and burn healing.
 With 46% of these products being used for wound healing, it is clear that there is a high demand for innovative and effective therapies in this area.